HoloDanger/CashFlow/README.md

 13. **Prepare for Release**
     - **Example**: Create app builds for iOS and Android, test on real devices, and prepare app store listings.

 Each step in the development plan corresponds to specific tasks that are essential for the successful completion of the CashFlow app.
-For more detailed information about each step, please refer to the [Project Requirements](project_requirements.md) section in the project documentation.
+For more detailed information about the core requirements and features for the app, please refer to the [Project Requirements](project_requirements.md) section in the project documentation.

 ## Risks and Mitigation Strategies